You are here

 This is the V8 version of Chevy’s muscle car Camaro brand, known as the SS.
 We had a brief go in it late last...

 Brilliant-handling muscle car, but surprisingly expensive and terrifyingly heavy…

 A purchase like this transcends judgment, and this one even goes round corners.

 What we say:

 Weirdly charming, if you're into this sort of thing.
-But watch out; the new Ford Mustang will be available soon in the UK, in RHD, with a V8...
+But watch out; Mustang has now arrived in the UK, in RHD, with a V8...